 Just because you are more susceptible to injury does not mean you should be paid less.
 However, if you are untruthful to the insurance company, your claim may be denied, and the burden of proving your injuries placed on you.

-Watch Out For Insurance Company Tactics To Use Pre-Existing Conditions Devalue Your Claim
+Watch Out For Insurance Company Tactics To Use Pre-Existing Conditions to Devalue Your Claim

 Insurance companies are very profitable businesses.
 As drivers, we purchase insurance because it’s required to drive.
 When you are involved in an accident, your needs shift.
 Whether you are dealing with another drivers’ insurance company or your own insurance company in an uninsured/underinsured motorist claim, you need much more than an affordable premium, you need fair compensation.

-Many people are unaware of the strategies and approaches insurance adjusters use to protect the company’s bottom line and goal of paying you as little as possible.
+Many people are unaware of the strategies and approach insurance adjusters use to protect the company’s bottom line and goal of paying you as little as possible.